 1. The customer is aware of your product or service, but not yet engaged.
 You can establish this stage by including several pages of questions that will require the customers to make decisions about your product or service.

-At this stage, your customer is aware of your product or service and does research on it to determine if he wants to buy it, and how much it will cost.
+At this stage, your customer is aware of your product or service and is researching it to determine whether they want to buy it and how much it will cost.

-2. You now have an aware customer that knows about your product or service completely.
+2. You now have an aware customer who knows about your product or service completely.
 In this 2nd stage, you want to encourage them to do additional research and comparison shopping.

 Example: We offer same-day shipping and the best prices around.

-3. The customer has purchased your product or service, i.e. the customer becomes engaged with your product or service.
-In this stage, your audience will begin to use your product or service, for which you will be able to track their purchase history, comments, and social networking actions.
+3. The customer has purchased your product or service, i.e., the customer becomes engaged with your product or service.
+In this stage, your audience will begin using your product or service, and you will be able to track their purchase history, comments, and social networking activity.

-Example: To make sure that the customer is comfortable with your product or service, we have included several FAQs and user guides.
+Example: To ensure the customer is comfortable with your product or service, we have included several FAQs and user guides.

 Example: Do you know that the product can be used for multiple applications?

 4. After the customer is engaged, they become loyal to the product or service.
-In this stage, your audience has developed a positive relationship with your product or service that makes them feel more comfortable going on using it.
+In this stage, your audience has developed a positive relationship with your product or service, making them more comfortable using it.

 Create A Customer Experience Strategy